ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Scattered rain showers before noon.
+         <h3>Today</h3>Isolated rain showers before noon.
 Cloudy.
 High near 47, with temperatures falling to around 42 in the afternoon.
-West northwest
+Northwest
-         wind 15 to 20 mph, with gusts as high as 40 mph.
-Chance of precipitation is 40%.<br></div>
+         wind 16 to 20 mph, with gusts as high as 40 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">